Blasphemy law in New Zealand: Origin of New Zealand blasphemy law

+In 1840, New Zealand received into law all English common law offences, including the common law offences of blasphemy and blasphemous libel, and the English Blasphemy Act 1697, titled "An Act for the more effectual suppressing of Blasphemy and Profaneness".

-The New Zealand offence of blasphemous libel originated in England with the common law offences of blasphemy and blasphemous libel.
-All English common law offences were received into New Zealand law in 1840.
-In 1893, the New Zealand Criminal Code Act 1893, based on the work of James Fitzjames Stephen and developments by George Burbidge in the Canadian Criminal Code, 1892, abolished all common law offences but replaced some common law offences with code offences.
-The Code abolished the common law offence of blasphemy but retained the offence of blasphemous libel as section 133 with safeguards to prevent overuse and abuse of the law.
-Queensland followed seven years later with the Criminal Code Act 1899 (Qld) which abolished common law offences and omitted both blasphemy and blasphemous libel from the code.
+In 1893, the New Zealand Criminal Code Act 1893, based on the work of James Fitzjames Stephen and developments by George Burbidge in the Canadian Criminal Code, 1892, repealed specific Acts of the Westminster parliament and abolished all common law offences but replaced some offences from the repealed Acts and common law with code offences.
+The Code repealed the Blasphemy Act 1697 and abolished the common law offences of blasphemy and blasphemous libel but replaced the common law offence of blasphemous libel with section 133 of the Code, with safeguards to prevent overuse and abuse of the law.

+Queensland followed New Zealand seven years later with the Criminal Code Act 1899 (Qld) which repealed the Blasphemy Act 1697 and abolished both common law offences, and omitted both blasphemy and blasphemous libel from the code.
 Sir Samuel Walker Griffith, who was responsible for the development of the Queensland code, stated that it did not include those provisions of English law which were "manifestly obsolete or inapplicable to Australia".

 The New Zealand Crimes Act 1908 replaced the Criminal Code Act 1893 and the 1908 Act was in turn replaced by the Crimes Act 1961.
 Section 133 on blasphemous libel in the New Zealand Criminal Code Act 1893 became Section 150 of the Crimes Act 1908 and then Section 123 of the Crimes Act 1961 with minor updating of the language.

-Section 6 of the 1893 Act and Section 5 of the 1908 Act abolished common law offences.
-Section 9 of the Crimes Act 1961 expanded Section 150 of the 1908 Act to abolished all common law offences including blasphemy and blasphemous libel and any possibility of convictions under any Act of the Parliament of England, Great Britain, or the United Kingdom; removing any ambiguity regarding the continual existence of common law offences in New Zealand.
-Section 123 of the 1961 Act does not define blasphemous libel or indicate the religion to which the law applies, leaving this to the common law.
+Section 6 of the 1893 Act and Section 5 of the 1908 Act abolished common law offences and other offences by repealed Acts of the Westminster parliament.
+Section 9 of the Crimes Act 1961 expanded Section 150 of the 1908 Act to abolish all common law offences, including blasphemy and blasphemous libel and any possibility of convictions under any Act of the Parliament of England, Great Britain, or the United Kingdom; removing any ambiguity regarding the continual existence of common law or other offences in New Zealand.
+However, Section 123 of the 1961 Act did not define blasphemous libel or indicate the religion to which the law applied, leaving this to the common law.